 Here are the most common uses for logprobs:

 LLM APIs charge per token.
 Input tokens and output tokens often have different prices.
-If you are building a product, you need to predict costs before they surprise you.
-A chatbot that processes 10,000 conversations a day can run up a significant bill if you are not paying attention.
+If you are building a product, you need to estimate costs before traffic grows.
+A chatbot that handles thousands of conversations a day can become expensive if you never measure usage.

 Most providers charge per million tokens, with separate rates for input and output.
-Output tokens are almost always more expensive because generation requires more compute than processing input.
+Output tokens are often more expensive because the model has to generate them one step at a time.

-Let us build a utility that estimates the cost of an API call before you make it:
+Here is a small utility that estimates the cost of a request before you make it:

 Every API response includes a usage field with the actual token counts.
 Use this to track real costs: